metzmitchell/rowan-remodeler-playbook/docs/13-partnerships-and-promotions/bundles-and-bonuses.md

+---
+title: "Bundles and Bonuses"
+description: "Strategic guidance on offering bonuses or bundles instead of direct discounts to maintain value."
+tags: ["partnerships", "guide", "active"]
+last_updated: "2025-12-18"
+---

 # Bundles and Bonuses

-Status: Promotions & Partnerships

 Instead of discounting, offer a bonus or bundle (special price)